nodejs/node/doc/api/quic.md

 ### Class: `quic.ClientHello`

-When the `sessionConfig.clienthello` option is `true`, the server {Session}
+When the `sessionConfig.clienthello` option is `true`, the server {quic.Session}
-will pause at the start of the TLS handshake and will fulfill the {Session}
+will pause at the start of the TLS handshake and will fulfill the {quic.Session}
 object's `session.clienthello` promise with an instance of `quic.ClientHello`.
 This object provides information about the client peer's requested ALPN, ciphers, and target server name.
 The TLS handshake will not resume until